omnai-project/OmnAIView/ARCHITECTURE.md

 ## 1. When to read this

 Reading Group:
-- I want to contribute but i am not sure where to add my code
+- I want to contribute but I am not sure where to add my code

 The goal of this file is to give an overview of the components of the software as well as their connection to each other.
-Read this if you have questions regarding the setup and where what should be implemented how.
+Read this if you have questions regarding the setup and where to implement what logic with which guidelines.

 ## 1. General architecture